dgaff/laser_power/README.md

 # Rechargable Power Supply for a Diode Line Laser

 Do you like throwing darts?
-I wasted many a good evening in colelge throwing darts, shooting pool, and drinking beer.
+I wasted many a good evening in college throwing darts, shooting pool, and drinking beer.
 I have a dart board in the hallway outside the bedrooms in our home, and I wasn't happy with the cheap products sold for projecting a laser line on the floor, so I thought I'd make my own.
 Fun fact, the dart throwing line is called the *toe line* or *oche*.